Frequently Asked Questions

 6. There are a number of organizations that register or certify therapy dogs -- can I go through any organization?

-7. Why do you work with registered therapy dogs?
+7. Why do you work with therapy dogs?

 Working with children is especially stressful; all dog teams are individually vetted to ensure a good fit with A Fair Shake for Youth.